A bit about me.

 I teach mainly in the Education Masters program (subjects relating to professional practice and learning, research perspectives, research design), but also deliver many of the workshops, masterclasses and courses for postgraduate research students across the Faculty.
 I am Higher Degrees by Research Coordinator for the School of Education.

 I’ve been doing educational research since 2002, always with an interest in learning, learner experiences, and pedagogy.
 I’ve done studies on learning in schools (focused on geographical and environmental education), universities (looking at clinical simulation, and previously, research students and early career academics learning to do academic work), and health settings (looking at how professionals help parents to cope with challenges of parenting, and how they learn from those parents to offer sensitive, customised support).

 I generally lean towards the qualitative side of research, with a particular interest in ethnography (as a solo and joint endeavour).
 I set up a community based in UTS for anyone interested in ethnography, which now has over 160 members from all our faculties, and a number of nearby (and not-so-nearby) universities.

-My theoretical interests are currently focused on ‘sociomaterial’ perspectives – ideas about social life and learning that (1) focus on practices, what people actually do, and (2) take the idea of materiality seriously – seeing pedagogy and learning as social and material phenomena, not individual and cognitive.
-This has led me to explore issues of time, space, the body, and things (materiality) as they relate to practices.
-These four themes will be developed and discussed in depth in my forthcoming book with Springer.
+My theoretical interests are currently focused on cultural-historical and what some call ‘sociomaterial’ perspectives – ideas about social life and learning that (1) focus on practices, what people actually do, and (2) take the idea of materiality seriously – seeing pedagogy and learning as social and material phenomena, not individual and cognitive.
+My theoretical inspiration comes from many sources, including the work of Vygotsky and many of those who are working with and adapting his ideas.

 I am an Associate of ProPEL, the Professional Practice, Education and Learning network hosted at the University of Stirling.